 I went to school at Ipswich State High School and, after graduating, became a High School teacher teaching Art, History and English Literature.
 Once “safely married off”, I followed my husband, a Search and Rescue Search-master, to a number of locations throughout Australia.

 During my travels, I studied with the University of Queensland as a remote student.
 The Arthurian legends have followed me for most of my life.
 From early childhood, when I was first introduced to the prose stories of Tennyson and later fell in love with his poetic skills, my imagination was “hooked” by the Arthurian personae.
 To supplement a number of other coincidences, I once lived in a suburb where the streets were named after the knights, whether by accident or happy design, I determined to study the literature of Arthur for my Masters and PhD degrees.
 Even my husband shares his first name (Arthur) with the Dux Bellorum (War Leader) of Britain, the hero who played such a large part in defending the Celtic tribes for some forty years.

-For my PhD studies, I undertook a major study on Charles Williams, an English poet and novelist who wrote esoteric Arthurian literature during the period from 1920 to 1940.
-Although unknown to most of the wider literary establishment, Williams was a genius in his own right who wrote some of the most esoteric works produced in the 20th Century.
+For my PhD studies, I undertook a major study on Charles Williams, an English poet and novelist who wrote esoteric Arthurian literature during the period from 1920 to 1944.
+Although unknown to most of the wider literary establishment, Williams was a genius in his own right who wrote some of the most obscure works produced during the 20th Century.
 His best-known works were his poetic triumphs, “Taliessin Through Logres “and “The Region of the Summer Stars”.
-I loved his works, but he came across to me as a rather “weird” man.
+I loved his poetry and his prose, but the more I delved into his psyche, the more he came across as a “very strange” man.

-My writing is the culmination of my lifelong dream, it is very satisfying to see your own book in the bookstores and to read “favourable” reviews
+My writing is the culmination of my lifelong dream, so it is very satisfying to wander through a book-store and see my own books on the shelves.
+And it makes one’s head swell to read “favourable” reviews.